robuust/craft-laposta/README.md

-LaPosta plugin for Craft
+Laposta plugin for Craft
 =================

-Plugin that allows you to display LaPosta forms
+Plugin that allows you to display Laposta forms

 ## Requirements